 As enzymes also improve metabolism, hormonal function and boost the immune system, dogs and cats that are getting enough enzymes have better health, better immunity, shinier coats and less to no skin conditions.
 Enzymes not only assist in digestion of food but when absorbed into the blood stream they help slow down the ageing process and prevent some aspects of joint disease or arthritis.

 As animals age (and this includes humans) the body produces less digestive enzymes so supplementation with enzymes is recommended, either before or with meals.
 A great natural source of enzymes for your pet is pineapple which contains the enzyme Bromelain, known for its ability to break down protein chains; and green tripe.
 Tripe is the stomach of a grazing animal, e.g. cows and sheep that is an abundant source of digestive enzymes, gastric juices and amino acids (the building blocks of protein).
 Including green tripe in your pets diet boosts its enzyme content and takes strain off the pancreas.
 Probiotics also produce enzymes that assist in food digestion while also killing pathologic bacteria and viruses, which otherwise may be absorbed into the intestines.

 Signs of an enzyme deficiency in pets include chronic diarrhoea, digestive problems, yeast overgrowth, gingivitis, skin conditions, a gurgling gut/tummy, bad breath, flatulence, burping, acid reflux, undigested food visible in stools, allergies and bacterial infections.
 If your pet has any of these symptoms it is advised to visit a vet to rule out any serious health conditions.

 As commercial pet food is a cooked product it lacks enzymes as they are destroyed during processing.
-Adding raw food to your pets diet whether it is meat, fruit, vegetables or eggs or changing your pet to a raw diet will go a long way to improving your pet’s health, boosting its immunity and preventing health problems.
+Adding raw food to your pets diet whether it is meat, fruit, vegetables or eggs; or changing your pet to a raw diet will go a long way to improving your pet’s health, boosting its immunity and preventing health problems.
 However, fruit, vegetables and grains must be properly prepared to break down the cellulose wall before they are fed to your pet.
 This includes either steaming them or pureeing them prior to feeding.